YAML rules → Pandas DataFrames (under the hood)

 Inside _evaluate_rule, Open-FDD branches on rule["type"] (e.g. bounds, flatline, expression, …):

 • column_map resolution: For each logical input key, the runner picks a DataFrame column name.
-If the YAML input has a brick class, the global column_map from TTL is consulted first (brick → column label), so the same YAML can run against different exports as long as TTL maps Brick classes to the right columns.
+If the YAML input has a brick class, the supplied column_map dict is consulted (brick class key → column label), so the same YAML can run against different exports as long as the map matches your frame.

 • Bounds / thresholds: Typical pattern is (series < low) | (series > high) using vectorized comparisons — these are numpy ufuncs under pandas, no Python for over rows.